Emily Cappell-Schultze, LMSW, therapist at Groundwork Therapy

 EMILY CAPPELL-SCHULTZE, LMSW | Therapist

-Emily’s work is grounded in relational and psychodynamic approaches, while also drawing on attachment and narrative therapy to help clients uncover their truest selves and make meaning of their experiences and relationships.
-Emily believes the therapeutic relationship itself can be a powerful tool for insight and healing.
-She offers clients a space to explore their internal worlds — past and present — with curiosity, intention, and compassion.
+Emily's approach to therapy is trauma-informed and grounded in relational, psychodynamic, and narrative frameworks.
+By exploring early attachments and relational patterns, she helps clients uncover their truest selves and make meaning of their experiences and relationships.
+Emily believes the therapeutic relationship itself is a powerful tool for insight and healing.
+She offers clients a space to explore internal worlds – past and present – with curiosity, intention, and compassion.

-Emily works from a trauma-informed lens and often integrates mindfulness and somatic practices, supporting clients in connecting with their bodies and processing emotions held within them.
-As a queer, sex-positive, and trans-affirming therapist, Emily is committed to creating a space where clients feel seen, accepted, and supported in their full identities.
-She values the diversity of cultural, racial, gender, sexual, and spiritual backgrounds her clients bring, and approaches therapy with warmth, collaboration, and deep respect for each client’s expertise in their own life.
+As a queer, sex-positive, and trans-affirming therapist, Emily is committed to creating an environment where clients feel seen, supported, and accepted.
+She values the diversity of cultural, racial, gender, sexual, and spiritual backgrounds her clients bring, and approaches every therapeutic relationship with warmth and deep respect for each person's expertise in their own life.

 Pronouns: she/her ~ License No. 127939